Why join Epworth choir?

 How good at music do I need to be?

-We have a special website just for members where we share recordings of the music we’re singing so you can play it in your car or on your phone or wherever until you get the hang of it.
+For longer pieces we have a special website just for members where we share recordings of the music we’re singing so you can play it in your car or on your phone or wherever until you get the hang of it.
 That’s a really good way of learning the music in between rehearsals even if you don’t always have your music with you or struggle to read the notes.

-Top tips for enjoying online rehearsals
+Top tips for enjoying rehearsals online

 Online rehearsals are obviously very different to in-person ones, but we’ve found that these tips can help you to make sure you get the most out of them: